AI coaching can help you fight gaslighting

 But what if it’s unintentional?
 Is it still gaslighting?

-Not all gaslighting is intentional.
+Not all gaslighting situations are intentional.
 Sometimes, the gaslighter might not realize what they’re doing.
-If you suspect that their behavior is unintentional, and you trust this person, you can have a one-on-one conversation on what you’ve been noticing.
+If you suspect their behavior is unintentional, and you trust this person, you can have a one-on-one conversation about what you’ve noticed.
 Do not accuse.
-Simply share what you think has been happening, how it’s been negatively affecting you and what you’d like to see going forward.
+Simply share what you think has been happening, how it’s been negatively affecting you, and what you’d like to see going forward.
 Give them a chance to explain themselves and amend their ways.

-Whether the gaslighting was intentional or not, impact is what matters here.
-Even if they didn’t mean to frequently exclude you from meetings or invalidate your feelings, it’s still harming you, and it still needs to be addressed so you can perform your best at work.
+Whether the gaslighting was intentional or not, the impact is what matters here.
+Even if they didn’t mean to frequently exclude you from meetings or invalidate your feelings, it still harms you.
+It needs to be addressed so you can perform your best at work.

 1. Document everything

-You also might need this documentation to prove your case to HR so they can take action.
+You also might need this documentation to prove your case to Human Resources so they can take action.

 2. Ask someone else for feedback

-The key piece here is that you must find someone you can trust, someone who is not on the side of the gaslighter.
+The key piece here is that you must find someone you can trust who is not on the side of the gaslighter.
 This may be difficult, particularly if your entire workplace is toxic.

 Is the gaslighter frequently finding “flaws” in your work?
 Ask someone else to review these supposed errors.